Iranian Office-Holders in the Macedonian Empire (Argeads and Seleucids)

 About the Speaker

 Rolf Strootman teaches Ancient History and World History at Utrecht University, the Netherlands.
 His research focuses on empire and cultural interactions in the Mediterranean, Middle East, and Central Asia during the Persian and Hellenistic periods.
-He is the author of Courts and Elites in the Hellenistic Empires (2014) and The Birdcage of the Muses: Patronage of the Arts and Sciences at the Ptolemaic Imperial Court (2016), as well as a number of edited volumes, including Persianism in Antiquity (2016; co-edited with M. J. Versluys) and Empires of the Sea: Maritime Power Networks in World History (2019; with F. van den Eijnde and R. van Wijk).
-He is currently preparing two volumes of the Seleukid Empire.
+He is the author of Courts and Elites in the Hellenistic Empires, c.
+330-30 BCE (2014), The Birdcage of the Muses: Patronage of the Arts and Sciences at the Ptolemaic Imperial Court, 305-222 BCE (2016), as well as a number of edited volumes, including Persianism in Antiquity (2016; co-edited with M. J. Versluys) and Empires of the Sea: Maritime Power Networks in World History (2019; with F. van den Eijnde and R. van Wijk).
+He is currently writing a book on the relationship between war and identity in European history from the Battle of Marathon to the war in Ukraine.